canitez01/EnergyPlan-python-automation/README.md

 # EnergyPLAN Windows OS automation

-This notebook provides a procedure to automate EnergyPLAN software developed and maintained by Sustainable Energy Planning Research Group at Aalborg University[^1] within Microsoft Windows OS.
+This notebook provides a procedure to automate "EnergyPLAN - Advanced Analysis of Smart Energy Systems" software developed and maintained by Sustainable Energy Planning Research Group at Aalborg University[^1] within Microsoft Windows OS.

 ## Notes
 Procedure allows running multiple scenarios with selected variables on EnergyPLAN, retrieving the results.
 Almost all parts are customizable, it is open to experimenting and adjustments.